-While it’s important to stay up-to-date on the pandemic news (and you can do so here), it’s also mentally important to take some time away.
-Here we offer some updated interesting and amusing diversions for all ages, from videos and podcasts to recipes and book suggestions.
-And we invite you to join us in spreading joy: if you have a link to a diversion that you’d like us to consider sharing with our community, please email us!
+While it’s important to stay up-to-date on the news of the world, it’s also mentally important to take some time away.
+Here we offer some updated interesting and amusing diversions for all ages, from videos and music to recipes and book suggestions.
+We invite you to join us in spreading joy: if you have a link to a diversion that you’d like us to consider sharing with our readers, please email us!

 Staying in touch

-Recent postage stamps released by the US Postal Service feature artist Ruth Asawa, the 19th Amendment, Bugs Bunny, nature’s bounty, and Voices of the Harlem Renaissance.
-See them all at the USPS Postal Store.
+The US Postal Service stamp releases for 2021 include tributes to playwright August Wilson, nuclear physicist Dr. Chien-Shiung Wu, Garden Beauty flowers, and Star Wars droids.
+See the current releases at the USPS Postal Store.
 (The Postal Service receives NO tax dollars for operating expenses and relies on the sale of postage, products and services to fund its operations.)